-The skin heals much more quickly than after a laser session.
+The skin heals more quickly than after a laser session.

-The saline removal healing process is quite similar to microblading healing, since the technique is very similar.
+The saline removal healing process is a lot like microblading healing, since the technique is very similar.

 Your technician will give you some simple aftercare instructions to follow for successful skin recovery, similar to these:

 If you realize you regret getting microblading and you decide you want to remove it immediately after the procedure, emergency saline removal can be done within the first 48 hours after the treatment.